ArjanCodes/examples/more_code_smells/README.md

 ## Video outline

-- What are code smells?
+A couple of weeks ago I did a video about code smells.
+If you haven't watched that yet, I posted a link to it in the comments.
+I really enjoyed recording that video and you seemed to like it too, so I'm doing another one.
+I'll also give you a tip on what you can do to avoid code smells in general.

-  - The term code smell comes from Martin Fowler's book on refactoring.
+If you're new here and you want to become a better software developer, gain a deeper understanding of programming in general, start now by subscribing and hitting the bell, so you don't miss anything.

-  - A code smell is not a bug, but a hint that something's wrong in your code.
+### Explain the example

-  - Code smells can be minor things, or they can point to a deeper problem/design flaw
+## What are code smells?

-- Today, I'll cover 7 more code smells.
-Not all of these code smells are Python-specific by the way.
+Recap: a code smell is not a bug, it's more of a hint that something's wrong in your code.
+It can be a minor thing that's easy to fix.
+Or, it can point to a bigger problem in your design.
+Today, I'll cover 7 more code smells.
+Not all of them are Python-specific by the way.
 But regardless, they're still pretty smelly!

 ### Code smell #1: Large number of arguments